Course description 2025/2026

 Content

-Good solutions to difficult challenges often depend on cooperation across boundaries.
-A growing number of enterprises organise their work in interdisciplinary teams to meet this need.
-However, differences and disagreements occur in all teamwork, and this is especially true of interdisciplinary teams, where the team members speak from the perspectives of different disciplines and working methods.
-To enable a team to work well and unlock the potential of its resources, it is vital to handle disagreements and differences.
+Good responses to difficult challenges often require cooperation across disciplines.
+A growing number of enterprises organize their work in interdisciplinary teams to meet this need.
+However, differences and disagreements occur in all teamwork.
+This is especially true of interdisciplinary teams, where team members have backgrounds from different disciplines and experience with different working methods.
+Unlocking the resource potential of teamwork across different disciplines requires handling disagreements and differences to ensure that the team works well.
 Interdisciplinary teamwork thus demands good teamwork skills.
-In the Experts in Teamwork course, students develop these skills by working on projects in teams together with students from a variety of study programmes.
-Here, there is a strong focus on students’ reflections on specific teamwork situations that occur as the project progresses.
+In the Experts in Teamwork course, students develop these skills through working on an interdisciplinary project in teams together with students from a variety of study programmes.
+There is a strong focus on students’ reflections on specific teamwork situations that occur as the project progresses.
 Topics for the student teams’ projects are based on relevant issues from civic and working life.
-The course creates a basis for realising the results of the work that the teams have done and putting them into practice.
+The course creates a basis for applying the results of the work that the teams have done and putting them into practice.

 For more information about the academic content and framework for the course, see www.ntnu.edu/eit.